geiszla/BoxHero/README.md

 1. Open project folder inside Visual Studio Code by clicking File > "Open Folder..." or by right clicking on the folder in Windows Explorer and clicking "Open with Code".
 2. If terminal is not open in the bottom of the text editor pane open it by selecting View > "Integrated Terminal" menu option.
 3. In the terminal enter "yarn start" to start the server.
-4. If you install the server for production use (i.e. you don't want to edit it) open a new terminal, navigate to the project files and enter "node build_client.js" and jump to "[Visit website](#visit-the-website)" section.
+4. If you install the server for production use (i.e. you don't want to edit the webapp) open a new terminal, navigate to the project files and enter "node build_client.js".
+Then jump to "[Visit website](#visit-the-website)" section.

 #### Start editing
 1. In Visual Studio Code click on the "+" icon in the terminal pane to open a new terminal.